stephen-ics/haskell/README.md

     maybe n f Nothing = n --when n is constructed with the Nothing constructor, it returns the default value 'n' maybe n f (Just a) = f a --when n is constructed with the Just constructor which takes in the argument 'a' and returns a function with 'a' as the argument f(a)
 ```
-- Top level (code that is not defined outside any blocks/functions) matches can be written identically as case statements
+- The 'maybe' data type has two constructors, 'Nothing' and 'Just'- Top level (code that is not defined outside any blocks/functions) matches can be written identically as case statements
 ```haskell
     maybe :: b -> (a -> b) -> Maybe a -> b
     maybe n f x = case x of --x is the parameter that determines the case